This version of the Accessibility Policy is effective as of November 25, 2019.

 - The program books details presenters’ preferences regarding photographs, transcription, and recordings.
 Please respect their wishes.

-- The main level of the Hotel Talisa, from the parking lot all the way to the main lobby, is flat.
-The Sirens conference space, as well as the hotel’s guest rooms, will require use of either stairs or an elevator.
-If you are able to use the stairs, we invite you to do so; that way, those who need the elevators may more easily access them.
+- The main level of the Hilton Inverness Hotel, including the main conference space for Sirens, the hotel lobby, and the parking lot, is flat.
+Accessing the hotel’s guest rooms, some of the hotel’s dining options, and the Sirens Studio space requires use of stairs, a ramp, or an elevator.
+If you are able to use the stairs, we invite you to do so; that way, those who need the elevators and ramps may more easily access them.

-- Please ask the hotel if you would like a guest room close to the elevators or the conference space.
-This might be especially important if distances are of concern.
-(There are places to stop and sit along long hallways, but if you will want to quickly return to your room between sessions, or avoid long walks, a room near the central elevators might be helpful.)
+- The hallways at the Hilton Inverness Hotel can be long.
+Ask the hotel if you would like a guest room close to the elevators.
+(There are places to stop and sit along long hallways, but if you will want to avoid long walks, a room near the central elevators might be helpful.)

-- The conference space at the Hotel Talisa uses fluorescent lighting.
+- The conference space at the Hilton Inverness Hotel uses fluorescent lighting.

-- Sirens has little control over the temperature of the Hotel Talisa conference space.
+- Sirens has little control over the temperature of the Hilton Inverness Hotel conference space.
 Attendees should consider packing layers for comfort.

-- Unfortunately, the Hotel Talisa has only gendered public bathrooms, and no single-occupancy options.
-Sirens supports your use of the bathroom that is most comfortable for you.
+- Restrooms are located near both the main conference and Sirens Studio spaces.
+Unfortunately, the Hilton Inverness Hotel does not have a gender-neutral restroom; Sirens supports your use of the bathroom that is most comfortable for you.

 - Sirens takes attendees’ dietary restrictions very seriously.
-When we have finalized our menus with the Hotel Talisa, we will contact all attendees to inquire whether they can eat safely from our menus and to discuss any accommodations they need.
-The Hotel Talisa restaurants can accommodate a variety of dietary restrictions, including vegetarian, vegan, lactose intolerance, and gluten-free.
+When we have finalized our menus with the Hilton Inverness Hotel, we will contact all attendees to inquire whether they could eat safely from our menus and to discuss any needed accommodations.
+The Hilton Inverness Hotel’s restaurants can accommodate a variety of dietary restrictions, including vegetarian, vegan, lactose intolerance, and gluten-free.